 - Use 1 tsp dried sage in place of the fresh.

-- Leave out the cayenne pepper for those with gentler tummies, and season each bowl to taste.
+- Don’t like spice?
+Leave the cayenne pepper out of the main batch, and season each bowl to taste.

 - Store in the fridge for up to four days, or in the freezer for 3-6 months.

 - Double the beans for even more protein and texture.

 - This healthy butternut squash soup could easily be made paleo or Whole30 by leaving the beans out.

 - Vegetarian Lentil Soup